• Skip to main content

 • Butter – Use unsalted butter and use it at room temperature for easy mixing.
 This will be chilled before baking.

 • Cornstarch – this gives the cookie structure and is used to give the flour more strength.
-It is typically used with heavier cookies to keep the shape but also give a nice texture.
-Cookies that use cornstarch are generally more thick and chewy.
+It is typically used with heavier cookies to keep the shape, but also gives a nice texture.
+Cookies that use cornstarch are generally thicker and chewier.
 Always check the expiration date.

 • Vanilla Extract – Use a good quality extract and not imitation.